Genprex

 ONCOPREX® Nanoparticle Delivery System

-Our oncology platform utilizes our non-viral ONCOPREX® Nanoparticle Delivery System.
-Using this system, plasmids containing tumor suppressor genes, which are deleted early in the development of cancer, are encapsulated within lipid nanoparticles and administered intravenously to the patient to re-express the deleted tumor suppressor genes.
-This platform, originally developed through collaborative research between the University of Texas MD Anderson Cancer Center and the National Institutes of Health, has been optimized to work with our initial product candidate, REQORSA® immunogene therapy.
+Our oncology platform utilizes our non-viral Oncoprex® Nanoparticle Delivery System.
+Using this system, anti-cancer genes expressing DNA plasmids contained in lipid nanoparticles are delivered intravenously to the patient.
+This platform, originally developed through collaborative research between the University of Texas MD Anderson Cancer Center and the National Institutes of Health, has been optimized to work with our initial drug candidate, Reqorsa® Immunogene Therapy (quaratusugene ozeplasmid).

 Designed to Deliver Cancer-Fighting Genes Systemically